-The company's focus will be firmly on investments in NATO and NATO friendly countries.
-Governments in the US, Europe and UK all have strategies, plans and programmes to develop and support quantum technology research and companies developing and utilising quantum technologies.
+Since our inception the Company's focus has been firmly on investments in NATO and NATO friendly countries.

+The war in Ukraine and current and future geopolitical developments and trends reinforce the validity of this focus, and we see emerging opportunities with governments in the US, Europe and UK who all are actively supporting quantum research and seeking to drive its commercialisation.
 Quantum Exponential will continue to look to identify and support the best of the emerging companies who are taking advantage of government support.